Beginner’s guide to Red Dots

 Some guns like earlier model Sig Sauer 365s and Caniks require you to REMOVE your rear iron sights in order to attach a red dot.
 Why would they do that?
 You might ask.
 I have no freaking clue, I answer.

 If you’re only going to use this gun for range fun and competition, go for it.
 If this is a firearm that will serve for home defense or daily carry, I would NOT recommend adding a red dot if it means having to remove your iron sights.
 As much as I LOVE red dots, and boy do I, they are electronic and they can fail.
 Not often, not frequently, not even hardly ever, particularly when it comes to well made higher end brands.
 But they CAN FAIL.
-I have had it happen to me 3 times in my time shooting.
+I have had it happen to me 1 time when shooting a quality red dot and twice when shooting more “economy” red dots in my time shooting.

 Batteries die, connections get disrupted, mounting screws back out, the dang thing just “craps out.”
 Guess what doesn’t run out of battery or care whether it gets wet?
 Iron Sights.